testcab/ansible-role-isdbg/README.md

 Requirements
 ------------

-You need to have InstallShield installed on control machine, or prepare `System/ISDbg.exe`, `System/SciLexer.dll` and optionally `Program/0409/ISdbg.chm` or `Program/0411/ISdbg.chm` in a folder for ansible use.
-This ansible role does not include those required files.
+You need to have one of the following requirements met as this ansible role does not include required files for InstallShield Debugger:

+*   InstallShield installed on control machine;
+*   or prepare following files in a folder (keeping the directory structure) for ansible use;
+    *   `System/ISDbg.exe`
+    *   `System/SciLexer.dll`
+    *   (optional) `Program/0409/ISdbg.chm`
+    *   (optional) `Program/0411/ISdbg.chm`
+*   or provide a local path or remote URL to a zip containing files mentioned above where every file is put directly under the zip.
+    *   `ISDbg.exe`
+    *   `SciLexer.dll`
+    *   (optional) `ISdbg.chm`

 This ansible role runs on both Windows and Linux.